-- (1) A court which convicts any person for an offence under this Act may, if it is satisfied that that person is addicted to a narcotic drug or psychotropic substance and that he or she is in possession of a narcotic drug or psychotropic substance only for his or her personal consumption, order that a part, of the period of imprisonment imposed on him or her be spent in a centre specified by the court. - (2) The court may, on the application of the Attorney General or the convicted person, vary or revoke the order, made under subsection (1). - (3) Where, on the report of the officer in charge of a centre to which a convicted person is committed under subsection (1), the court which committed him or her to the centre is satisfied that the convicted person has successfully undergone the treatment and rehabilitation program of the centre and that he or she is no longer an addict, the court may, having regard to all the circumstances of the case, grant remission of the whole or part of the remaining period of imprisonment imposed on the convicted person.
+- (1) A court which convicts any person for an offence under this Act may, if it is satisfied that the person has a substance use disorder, order that a part of the period of imprisonment imposed on him or her be spent in a centre specified by the court. - (2) The court may, on the application of the Attorney General or the convicted person, vary or revoke the order made under subsection (1). - (3) Where on the report of the officer in charge of a centre to which a convicted person is committed under subsection (1), the court which committed him or her to the centre is satisfied that the convicted person has successfully undergone the treatment and rehabilitation program of the centre and that he or she no longer has substance use disorder, the court may, having regard to all the circumstances of the case, grant remission of the whole or part of the remaining period of imprisonment imposed on the convicted person.